Rosa Tavarez: Biography

 Tavarez received numerous prizes, awards and distinctions, including the Medal of Merit awarded in 1994 by the President of the Dominican Republic and the General Ministry for the Promotion of Women.
 The Medal of Merit was awarded for her 35 years of teaching by the President of the Dominican Republic, Dr. Leonel Fernández, in 2005.
 A Recognition for her Contribution to Education and the Arts was given to her by the Universidad Ibero-Americana (UNIBE) in 2007.
-In 2009, the Congress of the Dominican Republic dedicated the fifth floor of its building to the artworks of Rosa Tavarez.
+In 2009, the Congress of the Dominican Republic dedicated the fifth floor of its building to the artworks of Tavarez.
+Her career was also recognized in 2012 Supreme Court of Justice of Spain and the Juan Carlos III Foundation for the exhibition: 200 Years of the Constitution of the Supreme Court of Spain (1812-2012).
+Tavarez was award the National Prize for Visual Arts in 2017 Ministry of Culture in the Dominican Republic.

 Tavarez's artworks are shown at museums, art galleries and permanent collections worldwide, including the Museum of Modern Art in Santo Domingo, Casa de Las Americas in Havana, Cuba, The Housatonic Museum of Art in Connecticut, the Gallery of the Inter-American Development Bank in Washington DC, and the Museums of Modern Art in London, Mexico, Colombia, and Venezuela.

-Rosa Tavarez has directed the Dominican Association of Plastic Artists from 2000 to 2003.
+Tavarez has directed the Dominican Association of Plastic Artists from 2000 to 2003.
 In 2000, she founded the House of Engraving, a center specializing in research, rescue, protection, motivation and projection of the engraving and the print media.
 She is a member of the Dominican School of Artists, the International Association of Artists AIAAP, and the International Council of Museums (ICOM).

+Dominican painter, Fernando Ureña Rib, suggests Tavarez's "work emerges from the depths of her being like the tearing apart of vital forces that invade the canvas and, therefore, shake the viewer."